nobl9/terraform-n9-export-aws/README.md

     desc pipe nobl9_data_pipe;
     ```

-8. Add to Terraform variables as previous (e.g. to file `input.auto.tfvars`) ARN of SQS queue from Snowflake where
+8. Add to Terraform variables as previous (e.g., to file `input.auto.tfvars`) ARN of SQS queue from Snowflake where
    notification about a new file in S3 will be sent.

     ```hcl